The Top 5 Essential Construction KPIs For Business Success

 If this is a high rate, there need to be changes made to your business.
 Are your managers/foremen helping get the team motivated?
 Is finishing the job to a high quality a concern for your workers?
 A great way of keeping up with this metric is to hold frequent meetings with those who work for you, expressing the importance of efficiency.
 Get this data into a forecast so you’ll be able to show your team how efficiency can equate to more revenue, and with more revenue, there might be an option for team bonuses or pay rises.

-5. Construction KPI: Amount of waste per job
+5. Waste per job

 Working with so many different materials will inevitably cause some waste.
 It’s your job to control how much there is.
 A high level indicates that due care was not taken during the job completion.
 This will be costing you both time and money as you’d have to order more materials and wait for their arrival.